tendermint/tendermint/docs/guides/go.md

 By following along with this guide, you'll create a Tendermint Core project called kvstore, a (very) simple distributed BFT key-value store.

-# 1 Creating a built-in application in Go
+# 1 Creating an application in Go

-Running your application inside the same process as Tendermint Core will give you the best possible performance.
+To get maximum performance it is better to run your application alongside Tendermint Core.
+[Cosmos SDK](https://github.com/cosmos/cosmos-sdk) is written this way.
+Please refer to [Writing a built-in Tendermint Core application in Go](./go-built-in.md) guide for details.

-For other languages, your application have to communicate with Tendermint Core through a TCP, Unix domain socket or gRPC.
+Having a separate application might give you better security guarantees as two processes would be communicating via established binary protocol.
+Tendermint Core will not have access to application's state.

 ## 1.1 Installing Go